 Why should Christmas get to have all the fun?
-Easter has an abundance of fun shapes, colors, and accessories that would work perfectly together to make a garland.
-With an easy supply list, you can customize this project to reflect whatever color or type of supplies you have on hand.
+Assemble an abundance of fun shapes, colors, and accessories to make a sweet Easter garland.
+With an easy supply list, you can customize this project to reflect whatever color or type of items you have on hand.

 - Faux greenery